LeeMorinUCF/QMB6358F21/demo_03_version_control/README.md

 ### Modify an existing project

 Several versions of your code can be stored at the same time in units called branches.
-The default storage space for a repository is called the master branch.
-Often, you will not want to make edits to the master branch when you are developing new code, so you would [create another branch of the repository](https://help.github.com/en/articles/creating-and-deleting-branches-within-your-repository).
+The default storage space for a repository is either called the master branch or the main branch.
+In many cases, you will not want to make edits to the master branch when you are developing new code, so you would [create another branch of the repository](https://help.github.com/en/articles/creating-and-deleting-branches-within-your-repository).
 Once you have tested your code, it can be pulled to the master branch by [Creating a pull request](https://help.github.com/en/articles/creating-a-pull-request).
+When you are the only contributor, and the code is not running on a production environment, as for your assignments, you might simply push to the main or master branch.

 ### Forking: Making your own copy of the repo

-For extensive edits, or to create a new, separate project built off an exisiting repository, you may want to [fork an existing repo](https://help.github.com/en/articles/fork-a-repo).
+For extensive edits, or to create a new, separate project built off an existing repository, you may want to [fork an existing repo](https://help.github.com/en/articles/fork-a-repo).
+This creates a new copy of the repository that is a separate repository in its own right, which traces its origin back to the original repository.
+You wouldn't use this option for a repository that you want to keep confidential, since it cannot be kept private, since the creator of the original repository has access to it, to see how downstream users are using the code.
+As such, you would not use it for your assignments.

 ### Synching your fork

-If other software engineers have editied the original repository, you will want to update those changes to the version in your repository.
+If other software engineers have edited the original repository, you will want to update those changes to the version in your repository.
 This is called synching your fork.
 Some links to help with this are found in [Syncing a fork](https://help.github.com/en/articles/syncing-a-fork) and a concise version is found [here](https://gist.github.com/CristinaSolana/1885435).
 Notice, that this advice is stated in terms of the relevant commands through a terminal, instead of a point-and-click interface.
 With this approach, GitHub is a much more versatile tool.

 ## Working in Parallel in Separate Branches